OneNote 101: Getting Started with the Basics

 2. Organize Your Notebook with Sections

 In OneNote, you can add sections to your notebook using the ‘add button’ on the navigation tab.
-These sections serve as topical divisions within your digital notebook, making finding and managing your content more accessible.
+These sections serve as divisions within your digital notebook, making finding and managing your content more accessible.

 OneNote